trendmicro/tlsh/README.md

 # TLSH - Trend Micro Locality Sensitive Hash

 TLSH is a fuzzy matching library.
+Given a byte stream with a minimum length of 256 bytes
+	(and a minimum amount of randomness - see note in Python extension below.
+	In addition the -force option allows strings down to length 50.
+	See notes for version 3.5.0 of TLSH)
-Given a byte stream with a minimum length of 256 bytes (and a minimum amount of randomness - see note in Python extension below), TLSH generates a hash value which can be used for similarity comparisons.
+TLSH generates a hash value which can be used for similarity comparisons.
 Similar objects will have similar hash values which allows for the detection of similar objects by comparing their hash values.
 Note that the byte stream should have a sufficient amount of complexity.
 For example, a byte stream of identical bytes will not generate a hash value.